David2KX/Mining-Job-QBCORE-/README.md

 - Drag and drop resource in your resources list
 - Make sure script is loaded after all dependencies
 - [Image] (https://items.bit-code.dev/)
+- Change the coordinates as you wish.
+The script was made for the Las Venturas map.

 - A new Item need to be added with it's image :
 ```lua